ekruskal/dsp/statistics/7-1-weight_vs_age.md

 groups = data.groupby(indices)
 ```

-Once I successfully binned the ages, I represented each bin by the mean of all ages contained in that bin.
+>> Once I successfully binned the ages, I represented each bin by the mean of all ages contained in that bin.
 Then I made a cdf for each bin using the corresponding weights.
 Then, using cdf.Percentile, I took from each cdf the weights that corresponded to the 75th, 50th, and 25th percentiles and plotted them versus age.
 This resulted in the following plot:
 ![percentile plot](https://github.com/ekruskal/dsp/blob/master/figure_6.png?raw=true)

+Finally I used the built in functions Corr() and SpearmanCorr() to get the Pearson and Spearman correlations respectively.
+Pearson's correlation was 0.624719188999, and Spearman's correlation was 0.582865963183.
+The relative strength of pearson's correlation tells us the variables have a stronger linear correlation than a rank correlation.